jeremyButtler/Nano-Q--wrapper/Nano-Q--upgrades/README.md

 3. Copy these files to your Nano-Q directory
 4. delete scribbles.py from you Nano-Q directory (this gets replaced by scribbles.pxy)
 5. Run: python setup.py build_ext --inplace

+The License with this code is Nano-Q's license.